• Home

 TAC acquires Danfoss System Automatik, a BMS manufacturer based in Denmark.

-TAC Xenta 300/400 receives the "Best LonMark Product" at LONWORLD99™ in Amsterdam.
+TAC Xenta 300/400 receives the Best LonMark Product at LONWORLD99 in Amsterdam. |

 1998

-CSI acquires MSi, a dominant independent systems integrator in the U.K., and establishes regional offices in Hong Kong and Poland.
+CSI acquires MSi, a dominant, independent systems integrator in the UK, and establishes regional offices in Hong Kong and Poland.

-TAC acquires Solberg Andersen, a major systems integrator in Norway.
+TAC acquires Solber Andersen, a major systems integrator in Norway.
+Investment company EQT buys TAC. |

 1997

 TA Control changes its name to TAC.
-The company focuses on systems and services, as well as international partner networks.
+The company focuses on systems and services as well as international partner networks.

 1996